-Parsing and extracting content from Lotus Notes OLE Objects (version 2.05 February 2.05)
+Parsing and extracting content from Notes OLE Objects (version 2.05 February 2.05)

 Extracting content from OLE Objects

-OLE objects stored in Lotus Notes documents are a special type of attachment containing embedded data from other applications (for example Microsoft Excel or Word).
+OLE objects stored in Notes documents are a special type of attachment containing embedded data from other applications (for example Microsoft Excel or Word).

 The content for OLE objects may either be embedded (contained within the OLE object itself) or linked (where the content is contained in an externally stored file).
 Linked objects all point to the same source data so any updates performed on a linked object update the centrally linked file – this also requires end users to be able to access the linked file.
 Embedded objects have the full content stored within the object itself (and the object is stored in the Notes document) and can therefore be updated by anyone with edit access rights to the document.